calvinchengyx/dphil_thesis/project_memo/mft_ai_memo.md

 ## Project Memo
 markers: ✅ done; ✔️ ongoing, ❌ not yet; ❓ to-be further discussed

+### 2024-09-18
+- keep tracking the progress of base model training for each foundfation, `loyalty` and `sanctity` models are not trained yet.

 ### 2024-09-17
 - multilingual sentence embedding model training with english annotated data and local-lan labelled data
     - get the english annotated dataset ready in oii-brain